 - Support during periods of upheaval

-In my advisory role, I can also recommend other special offers from universities and advice centres as necessary.
+In our advisory role, we can also recommend other special offers from universities and advice centres as necessary.

 The consultation is free of charge.
 The conversations will be kept confidential.